-Customer Service Week 2021: 8 virtual ways to celebrate
+Customer Service Week: 8 ideas to celebrate on a budget

 Customer Service Week is the first full week in October that celebrates the value of customer service and, most importantly, the teams on the frontlines of the customer journey.
 Here's how to celebrate it and show agents appreciation year-round.

 Customer service jobs can be tough during normal times, but the pandemic has made things even harder.
 Over the past year, customer support agents have been dutifully fielding a sky-high number of queries from customers worried about canceled flights, ambiguous insurance conditions, delayed packages, and other urgent and emotionally loaded issues.
 Customer engagement has reached record highs, all while service representatives have been adjusting to longer hours, new technologies, and remote work.

 With 70 percent of agents reporting that they feel overwhelmed, Customer Service Week reminds businesses that putting customers first shouldn’t mean putting agents last.
 The point is focusing on agents’ well-being should be an ongoing effort, not just a once-a-year thing.
 In fact, 55 percent of agents say that a supportive work environment is the most important thing they need to do their jobs well.

 National Customer Service Week is the first full week in October that celebrates the value of customer service and, most importantly, the teams on the frontlines of the customer journey.
 The International Customer Service Association started the celebration in 1984 to recognize service teams and the impact their work has in driving customer satisfaction and loyalty outcomes such as retention, growth, and advocacy.

 Why is Customer Service Week important?

 Customer Service Week recognizes the impact of good customer service and the hard work of the teams making those experiences happen every day.